 There is no web interface, no dynamic scripting language being executed on each server call.
 Just your filesystem, your favourite text editor, and a Makefile that generates static HTML for you to host.
 In fact, this blog you’re reading right now is running on Panblog.

-You can get Panblog from this git repository.
+You can get Panblog from this git repository or this Gitlab mirror.

 Here’s the comprehensive list of features that Panblog has: